devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker Networking.md

 ###### Bridge networks:
 - Bridge is a private default network driver.
 The bridge network driver allows containers connected to the
 - same bridge network to communicate while providing isolation from containers not connected to that bridge network
+- to the same bridge network to communicate while isolating them from other containers not running in the same bridge network.
+- containers on the same bridge can see each other using their IPs and not their names.
+- BIG QUESTIONS!!!!!!
+What if I want to use the containers’ name instead of the IP.
+- ANSWER!!!!! the default bridge network does not support automatic service discovery.
+- Service discovery is supported by custom or user-defined bridge network driver.
 ###### Host networks
 - are best when you want to bind ports directly to your host’s interfaces and aren’t concerned about network isolation.
 ###### Overlay networks